jcpowermac/hanlon-wiki/Occam-API-Overview.md

 # Error Handling

-The Occam API responds with the appropriate HTTP Response Code depending on the request.
+The Hanlon API responds with the appropriate HTTP Response Code depending on the request.
 Here are the successful response for each HTTP command:

 1. GET = 200 OK
 2. POST = 201 CREATED